vmware/vcf-security-and-compliance-guidelines/features-capabilities/hardware-firmware/README.md

 Possibly.
 Recent Intel processors include built-in mitigations.
 AMD processors have different vulnerability profiles.
 Review your processor and hardware vendor documentation for details.

 ### Q5: If my CPU has mitigations built-in and I use a scheduler, will I still see performance impacts?
 The SCAv1 and SCAv2 schedulers test for existing mitigations and will not apply mitigations that are already present.
-So no, you will not see performance impacts.
+In that case the scheduler does not add the mitigation, so it should not introduce additional performance impact.

 ### Q6: What additional steps are needed beyond CPU scheduler changes?
 After implementing new vSphere CPU scheduler settings per VMware Knowledge Base articles, enable guest operating system mitigations and restart VMs.
 Keep hardware firmware current to address other vulnerabilities and resolve compatibility issues with components like network interface cards.